questions

 This is a Christian Camp.
 What does that mean?

-While camp staff members identify themselves as followers of Jesus, Salvation Army Camping welcomes campers and families from all backgrounds and religious beliefs.
+While camp staff members identify themselves as followers of Jesus, Ontario Camping Ministries welcomes campers and families from all backgrounds and religious beliefs.
 Camp provides a non-denominational Christian environment for children and youth.
 This means that we hold core beliefs of the historical Christian faith that we clearly present, in age-appropriate ways.
 Our desire is that the campers know the love of God through a personal relationship with Jesus Christ.
 However, campers never have beliefs forced upon them; rather, they are invited to consider issues of life and faith from a Christian perspective and to decide for themselves.

 Can we request my child be with a friend?